5 Unforgettable Days on the French Riviera

 • Opera de Monte Carlo: Located in the same building as the casino and designed by Charles Garnier (yes, the same Garnier that did the Paris Opera House!), this ornate and stately building is also worth a quick peek.

 • Monaco Grand Prix: While most of the year this is just a normal road, it’s also where the Monaco Grand Prix race has taken place since 1929.
+It feels so surreal to walk on it!

 • Monaco City/Old Town: Located at the top of a fairly steep hill, the Old Town is a great place to just wander for a bit, perhaps stopping for a bite to eat.